 We have long been fans of compression shirts, and have tried many of the shirts on the market today.
 Here are five worth trying.
 We did our best to vary the brands and price points, as we realize variety is good and not everyone’s budget is the same.

-Tesla Cool Dry Baselayer Shirt.
-Tesla has done a nice job with their Cool Dry shirt.
+Tesla (recently rebranded as TSLA) has done a nice job with their Cool Dry shirt.
 It is designed to be a baselayer or worn in warmer weather, and it really does provide a cooling effect that is nice in warmer situations.
 The fabric, a polyester-spandex blend, is effective at wicking away moisture which is where all discomfort usually begins.
+(They also make a compression shirt with some built-in warmth, intended to be a winter base layer).
 We also like the fit – which is a bit on the long & large side (nothing is more annoying than a compression garment that is too short).
 For those who are more compact, you may want to size down a bit on this one.
 If your goal is to have a long-sleeve compression shirt for warm situations, this is a strong candidate.
-The price point on this shirt is around $30, putting it in the category of mid-range in terms of value and price.
+The price point on this shirt is in the lower-range in terms of value and price, so you get a good bang for the buck too.
+Find here.

 These five long sleeve compression shirts are not the only ones on the market, but in our experience and judgment they are all quality pieces that would be good investments for any fitness enthusiast or athlete.
 As always, we love to hear your input.
 If you have experience with other shirts that we should consider for our next list like this, please let us know!